 One of the side effects of the crisis is a law enforcement crackdown on driving under the influence.
 If you've been charged with driving under the influence of prescription drugs, here are some key facts to know.

 West Virginia law prohibits anyone who is "is a habitual user of narcotic drugs or amphetamine or any derivative thereof" to drive, so you may be in trouble, even if your prescriptions were perfectly legal.

 If someone was hurt, or-God forbid-killed in an accident while you were driving under the influence, prosecutors could charge you with a felony.
 You could be looking at up to 15 years in prison.
 Even if no one was injured, you could still be convicted of a misdemeanor and have to serve up to six months in jail.

 The law says you’re guilty of a misdemeanor if you let someone drive your car when you knew, or should have known, that he was under the influence.
 There again, you face up to six months in jail and fines up to $500.

 Unlike drunk driving's blood alcohol level, there's no concrete threshold of pharmaceutical use necessary to determine whether or not your driving was impaired.

 If there were children in the car, you could be convicted of yet another misdemeanor-and could be facing up to 12 months in jail and a $1,000 fine.

-Given how elastic the standard for impairment is, it’ll be really important to find an attorney who is aggressive enough to fight for you, but has a good working with relationship with local prosecutors.
+Given how elastic the standard for impairment is, it'll be really important to find an attorney who is aggressive enough to fight for you but has a good working relationship with local prosecutors.